 The Word “Should” Has No Place in Your Vocabulary

-In emerging from a particularly challenging season, I lamented to a mentor all the mistakes I had made.
+In emerging from a particularly challenging season, I used the word “should” in lamenting to a mentor all the mistakes I had made.
 I was eager to pull myself out of despair but was drowning in shame, guilt, regret, and self-judgment.
 I was determined to learn from my circumstances but was stuck feeling angered and frustrated by them.

 She let me talk, then shared how eliminating “should” from her vocabulary had made a big difference in her life; maybe I would like to do the same?
 She challenged me to be mindful of ANY time I found myself thinking or speaking the word “should”.
 “See if you feel better or worse about your reflections once you have judged them with a ‘should’.”
 The difference it made in her life, she said, was profound.